 40 Knots Winery

-For free samples of delicious wine and opportunities for a guided or self-guided vineyard tour, head to 40 Knots Winery.
-Grown with traditional farming methods and green tourism practices, 40 Knots produces fruit-forward elegant wines that are both vegan and gluten-free.
+For samples of delicious wine and opportunities for a guided or self-guided vineyard tour, head to 40 Knots Winery.
+Grown with traditional farming methods and green tourism practices, 40 Knots produces fruit-forward, elegant, vegan and gluten-free wines.
 With no chemicals or unnatural preservatives used anywhere on the vineyard or during production, the wines are a full step above what is considered organic in the industry.

-Enjoy a self-guided interpretative 20-minute walk through the kid-friendly vineyard.
-Or take a guided tour as you sip and savour wines produced from the very same vines you are walking through.
+Enjoy a self-guided, interpretative 20-minute walk through the kid-friendly vineyard.
+Or, take a guided tour as you sip and savour wines produced from the same vines you are walking through.

 Grand Nature Park